-Let’s take an example of a two car accident in which both drivers are at fault.
+Let’s take an example of a two-car accident in which both drivers are at fault.

-Let’s say that one passenger is injured and has a claim worth about $100,000.
+Let’s say \one passenger is seriously injured and has a claim worth about $100,000.
 If the case goes to trial, and the jury finds both drivers equally at fault, each driver’s insurer will have to pay $50,000 to the injured passenger.
 But if the jury assesses liability at 75/25, then of course one driver’s insurer will have to pay $75,000, and the other driver’s insurer will only have to pay $25,000.
-Sometimes, innocent passengers can get caught in a dispute between the two insurers over which driver is more liable.
+Sometimes, innocent passengers can get caught in a dispute between two insurers over which driver is more liable.

+Let’s say a car carrying three passengers is rear-ended, and all four occupants of the car are injured.
+All four file claims against the negligent driver.
+If the total value of the injury cases exceeds the driver’s liability car insurance coverage, each injured person may have to settle with the negligent driver for less than what his/her case is worth.
 Basically, all of the injured people have to take their money from the same small pot.
-If the injured people can’t agree with each other as to how much each should get, the insurer is usually not going to settle with any of them.
-The passengers are then going to have to file suit in order to settle the issue of how much each of them will get.
+If the injured claimants can’t agree with each other as to how much each should get, the insurer is usually not going to settle with any of them.
+The passengers are then going to have to file suit in order to settle the issue of how much each will get.